Mouse Not Being Detected in Windows 10 [Best Fixes]

 Step #2: Change the Mouse USB Port

 If you’re using a USB mouse, unplug it from your computer and plug it into another USB port.
-If you have to unplug something else to make room, do that.
-Just unplug something that isn’t vital and avoid removing your USB keyboard, although it doesn’t really matter that much.
+If you have to disconnect something else to make room, do that.
+Just pull something that isn’t vital and avoid removing your USB keyboard, although it doesn’t matter that much.

 Move the mouse to a different USB port.
 If you move the mouse and it works, the USB port is the issue.
 If the mouse still doesn’t work, the device may be the problem.
 So, try it on another computer.
 If it still doesn’t work, replace the mouse.